paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-053-special-provisions-relating-to-benefits.md

 **(c)** Pension, compensation, or retirement pay on account of any person’s own service shall not be paid to such person for any period for which such person receives active service pay.

+**(d)**

+(1) Other than amounts payable under section 1413a or 1414 of title 10, the amount of pension and compensation benefits payable to a person under this title shall be reduced by the amount of any lump sum payment made to such person under [section 1415 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1415&num=0&edition=prelim).

+(2) The Secretary shall collect any reduction under paragraph (1) from amounts otherwise payable to the person under this title, including pension and compensation payable under this title, before any pension and compensation payments under this title may be paid to the person.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 114–92, div.
-A, title VI, §§ 633(b), 635, Nov.
-25, 2015, 129 Stat.
-850, 851, provided that, effective Jan.
-1, 2018, with certain implementation requirements, this section is amended by adding at the end the following new subsection:

-(d)(1) Other than amounts payable under section 1413a or 1414 of title 10, the amount of pension and compensation benefits payable to a person under this title shall be reduced by the amount of any lump sum payment made to such person under [section 1415 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1415&num=0&edition=prelim).

-(2) The Secretary shall collect any reduction under paragraph (1) from amounts otherwise payable to the person under this title, including pension and compensation payable under this title, before any pension and compensation payments under this title may be paid to the person.

-See 2015 Amendment note below.

 #### Amendments
 2015—Subsec. (d).
 Pub.
 L. 114–92 added subsec. (d).